kyledoesdev/crowncraft/README.md

   - If you are on Windows, Overwolf or standalone should work fine.
   - If you are linux, you may need to download curseforge through your distributions package manager or follow the linux setup instructions on CurseForge's website.
   - If you are on Mac, download the Mac option (Your machine may struggle to run the server at a high FPS, but it should still be playable.)
-- Download modpack.zip from this repo.
-This is a folder containing all of the mods the server will be using.
-You can download this by clicking on the file, and then clicking the download raw file button on the right hand side.
 - Launch CurseForge, Select Minecraft and Select “Create New Profile” in the upper right-hand corner.
 - Select the “Import” option From there you will select the “modpack.zip” Folder that you downloaded before.
 - To run smoothly we recommend you allocate at least 6GB of memory.
 In order to change it you will select “Settings” in CurseForge which is located in the bottom left-hand corner.